 TA: What is the most beautiful and affordable city you've ever visited?

-Cindi: I have this thing about putting beautiful way ahead of affordable on my criteria to sift through places to travel.
+Cindi: I have this thing about putting beauty way ahead of affordable on my criteria to sift through places to travel.
 I think I happened to land in a place that fits both those descriptions when I traveled to Krakow, Poland.
-A very cute and convenient and large 2bd Airbnb cost $45 USD/night there.
-There's a lot of wonderful Medieval architecture because it avoided Warsaw's fate (bombing) in WWII by being a Nazi headquarter.
+A very cute, convenient, and large two bedroom Airbnb cost $45 USD/night there.
+There's a lot of wonderful Medieval architecture because it avoided Warsaw's fate (bombing) in WWII by being a Nazi headquarters.

 TA: What are the best places to travel solo and why?